ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 28 April 2026
+{: #28-april-2026}

+### For all version dates
+{: #28-april-2026-all-version-dates}

+**Multiple passive pools for application load balancers.** You can now configure more than two pools in an active-passive setup for `application` family load balancers.
+When [creating](/apidocs/vpc/latest#create-load-balancer-pool) or [updating](/apidocs/vpc/latest#update-load-balancer-pool) a load balancer pool, you can specify a pool for the `failsafe_policy.target`.
+You can also define a `forward` action in `failsafe_policy.action` that references a pool already configured as a `failsafe_policy.target` in another pool.
+Chaining pools this way allows you to configure multiple passive pools for a single listener.
+For more information, see [Working with application load balancer pools](/docs/vpc?topic=vpc-alb-pools&interface=ui).

 ## 14 April 2026
 {: #14-april-2026}